 Flashbackwards Flashforward (2009).

-While Dustin Hoffman and Meryl Streep battled out their divorce (and for an Oscar) in Kramer vs Kramer (1979), little Justin Henry stole the show with his acting winning an Oscar Nomination of his own for this his first acting role.
+While Dustin Hoffman and Meryl Streep battled out their divorce (and for a Best leading role Oscar) in Kramer vs Kramer (1979), little Justin Henry stole the show with his acting winning an Oscar Nomination of his own for this his first acting role.

 The film tells of how Joanna (Streep) leaves her husband Ted (Hoffman) and her child Billy (Henry) to find herself, and the father/son relationship deepens.
 Joanna comes back wanting custody of her child.
 Henry was great in this film appearing to be a wee natural actor.
 He was not fazed at all by his more famous co-stars.

 But my mother’s maternal instinct for him came out for this film and perhaps this won him a few Oscar votes.
 After Kramer vs Kramer, Henry went on to star in Fantasy Island and later played Molly Ringwald’s annoying kid brother in Sixteen Candles (1984).

 Tatum O’Neal as Sarah Brown in International Velvet (1978)

 International Velvet (1978) Official Trailer – Anthony Hopkins, Christopher Plummer Horse Movie HD